skrey/yellow-extensions/features/release/README.md

 ## How to package an extension

 The [update extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if new extensions are available in the official repository, then downloads and updates necessary files.
-Your extension can become part of this update mechanism.
-Get a GitHub account and fork the official repository `datenstrom/yellow-extensions`.
-Please make sure your extension follows our coding and documentation standard.
-[See contributing guidelines](https://github.com/datenstrom/yellow-extensions/blob/master/CONTRIBUTING.md).
+Your extension can become part of this process.
+Get a GitHub account and fork the repository `datenstrom/yellow-extensions`.
+Take a look at the [example extension](https://github.com/schulle4u/yellow-extension-example) and [basic extension](https://github.com/schulle4u/yellow-extension-basic).
+They show in detail how to package an extension.
+Please make sure your extension follows our coding and documentation standards.

 ## How to publish an extension